 Step Two: Interested Individuals Apply to Join the Fulbright Specialist Roster

 All prospective Fulbright Specialists complete a robust application process prior to being eligible to serve on a host institution’s project abroad.
 That process begins with completing the Fulbright Specialist application.
 For more detailed information on the full application process, see Online Application Instructions for Specialists.

 If an applicant meets all basic eligibility requirements, their application is then reviewed by a peer review panel.
-If the panel approves of the applicant, they are placed on the Fulbright Specialist Roster for a three-year tenure as a Fulbright Specialist Candidate, during which time they are eligible to be matched with host institution projects abroad.
+If the panel approves the applicant, they are placed on the Fulbright Specialist Roster for a three-year tenure as a Fulbright Specialist Candidate, during which time they are eligible to be matched with host institution projects abroad.
 Please note that there is no guarantee that the individual will be matched with a project during their tenure.
 If an applicant is deemed ineligible during the application review process or is not approved by the peer review panel, they can reapply for consideration.
-For more detailed information on peer review deadlines and evaluation criteria, please see the Specialist application process.
+For more detailed information on the peer review process including deadlines and evaluation criteria, please see the Specialist Application Process.

 Step Three: Eligible Individuals on the Fulbright Specialist Roster Matched to Host Institution Projects